beam-cloud/blobcache-v2/README.md

 # Blobcache

 ## Overview
-Blobcache is a distributed, in-memory cache designed used to cache objects near workloads.
+Blobcache is a distributed, in-memory cache used to cache objects near workloads.
 It does not require an external metadata server for each region, making it easy to spin up in various regions without performance penalties.

 ## Features